pranavraikote/DL-CNN-Keras/README.md

 # DL-CNN-Keras
-Implementation of Basic CNN using Keras
+Implementation of Digit Classifier using CNN-Keras

 # About
 This is the implementation of a CNN on MNIST data set.
 It's basically a handwritten digit database of 60000 training example and 10000 testing examples.
 It is recognition of an image on which a digit is written in a normal handwriting. <br>